Privacy Is Still Personal

 Second among those technologies was shelter.
-With shelter we built and marked personal spaces, and valved access and exposure to those spaces with doors, windows and shades.
+With shelter we built and marked personal spaces, and valved access and exposure to those spaces with doors, locks, windows and shades.

 How we use clothing and shelter to afford ourselves privacy differs between cultures and settings, but is well understood by everyone within both.

-With clothing and shelter, we also can signal to others what personal spaces it is okay and not okay to visit, and under what conditions.
+With clothing and shelter, we also can signal to others what personal spaces are okay and not okay to visit, and under what conditions.
 The ability to send, receive and respect those signals, and to agree about what they mean, are essential for creating order within a civilization, and laws as well.

 As of today, we have very little clothing and shelter in the digital world.